CEBangu/MOD_202/README.md

 # Introduction to Computational Neuroscience (Theory)

-This repository contains my course work for Computational Neuroscience (Theory), at ENS Cogmaster, 2024.
+This repository contains my course work for Computational Neuroscience (Theory) at ENS (Master in Cognitive Science [Cogmaster]), in 2024.
 It is organized by homework.
 The course focused on the mathematical foundations.

 ## Excercise 1: Perceptron & Hoppfield